-In today’s example we’ll introduce data entry with the help of the UserForm.
+In today’s example, we’ll introduce data entry with the help of the UserForm.
 Using UserForm can considerably improve the interaction with our users.
-Furthermore this way we can assist them to execute particular steps.
+Furthermore, this way, we can assist them in executing particular steps.

 They play a very important role in the automatization of Excel.
-In these days none of the business dashboards can be imagined without Form Controls.
+None of the business dashboards can be imagined without Form Controls.

 Let’s say a few words about today’s task.
-At times data entry can be very boring and by this can incline users to mistakes.
-We’ll design a form that based on three data (Name, Age, Job title) will upload a “database”.
+At times data entry can be very boring, and this can incline users to mistakes.
+We’ll design a form that, based on three data (Name, Age, Job title), will upload a “database”.

-Exactly as you can see on the picture below:
+Exactly as you can see in the picture below!